Long distance observations: Light reflection at angle of incidence

-The light reflection at the angle of incidence applies also to various other sources of light not only direct but also scattered like by clouds or the sky.
+The light reflection at the angle of incidence applies also to various other sources of light not only direct but also scattered like clouds or the sky.
 Therefore, they appear mirror-like on the smooth water.
-The role of scattered light reflected on the waterbody is significant especially during twilight at solar azimuth, which builds up a big contrast between the illuminated sky and shaded distant landscape feature.
+The role of scattered light reflected on the waterbody is significant, especially during twilight at solar azimuth, which builds up a big contrast between the illuminated sky and the shaded distant landscape feature.
 The analog phenomenon, but usually short-lived is the Glint.
 Glint is only the moment when the light is reflected, but it can be seen far away due to the light strength, even from about 200 km distance.

 An analog phenomenon applies to clouds or haze.
-The common denominator here is just the difference between the medium on which surface the light is reflected or scattered.
-The describing effect might occur everywhere where the light reflection or scattering near the angle of incidence occurs at a denser medium.
+The common denominator here is just the difference between the medium on which the surface of the light is reflected or scattered.
+The described effect might occur everywhere where the light reflection or scattering near the angle of incidence occurs at a denser medium.
 This denser medium can be the haze trapped inside the inversion layer, which remains somewhat the plain water surface.
 Because of the different physical states of the air body including haze, the way of light distribution varies significantly.
 The haze layer causes a much wider angle of reflection because the solar beam is cloven on small particles.
-The same situation applies to cloud deck marking the top of inversion layer.
+The same situation applies to the cloud deck marking the top of inversion layer.
 The cloud deck marks the area, where the dew point is reached, which ramps up the light reflection considerably.
 Observers located above the haze or cloud layer can effectively see the 3 major levels of brightness: from the inversion layer (clouds or haze), from the object, and also from the illuminated atmosphere beyond.

 These circumstances can be altered by snow coverage, which changes significantly the albedo of the distant feature surface unless it's forested.
-The high albedo of the distant object being just underneath the Sun flattens the contrast, making it less visible for an observer.
+The high albedo of the distant object being just underneath the Sun flattens the contrast, making it less visible to an observer.
 On the other hand, the mountains located at the solar azimuth in the wintertime, when the Sun is low, usually shade themselves.
 Therefore, the albedo plays a minor role here.